 After the recovery of the wreck of the Antares the vessel was restored and was displayed at the Scottish Maritime Museum in Irvine, North Ayrshire.
 However, the vessel was removed and scrapped in Troon in 2008 as the cost of maintaining the vessel had become prohibitive.
-HMS Trenchant remained in active service with the Royal Navy until it was decommissioned in 2021.
+HMS Trenchant remained in active service with the Royal Navy following the incident.
+As of summer 2021 HMS Trenchant is laid up pending decommissioning at the end of the year.

-It is believed that since 1970 there have been at least twenty cases of submarines snagging the nets of trawlers with as many as 150 fishermen losing their lives in these incidents.
+It is believed that since 1970 there have been at least twenty cases across the world of submarines snagging the nets of trawlers with as many as 150 fishermen losing their lives in these incidents.